ParthibanRajasekaran/Gatling-Java/README.md

 This script will:
 - Clean previous results
 - Start the mock API server
-- Execute Gatling performance tests
+- Execute Gatling performance tests with Gradle
 - Generate both HTML and JUnit XML reports
 - Copy all reports to the `reports/` directory
 - Display test summary